-If you have a breathing difficulty that requires supplemental home oxygen therapy, you are likely facing new challenges because of the novel coronavirus (COVID-19) and the associated changes in our daily lives.
-With the constant changes in stay-at-home orders, social distancing requirements and face covering guidelines, it can be difficult to figure out what the right thing to do is for you.
+If you have a breathing difficulty that requires supplemental home oxygen therapy, you likely continue to face challenges because of the novel coronavirus (COVID-19) and the associated changes in our daily lives.
 For people with COPD and other chronic breathing conditions, figuring out how to wear a face covering in conjunction with a nasal cannula can be a particular challenge.

-Let’s take a look at how the new face mask and face covering guidelines and requirements impact people using home oxygen and portable oxygen therapy.
+Let’s take a look at how face mask and face covering guidelines and requirements impact people using home oxygen and portable oxygen therapy.

-So why is it important to wear a cloth face mask?
-Wearing a non-medical face mask helps prevent you from spreading any illness.
+So why is it important to wear an N95 or KN95 face mask?
+Wearing a non-surgical face mask helps prevent you from spreading any illness.
 It is important to remember that even if you are feeling well, you could be asymptomatic and spread an illness like the novel coronavirus to someone else.
 Additionally, wearing it may also provide some protection for you from other people who have the virus.
 The more people that wear masks in public, the better protected everyone is from infection.
 Beyond that, the COPD Foundation points out that wearing a mask can be a helpful reminder not to touch your face when you are out in public, particularly for people using oxygen.
 This can help further protect you from potential infection.
-Above and beyond the need to wear a mask during the pandemic, it can also help protect your sensitive airways from pollution, allergens and other irritants, as well as protecting you from bronchospasms resulting from cold, dry air in the winter.
+Above and beyond the need to wear a mask to prevent the transmission of illness, it can also help protect your sensitive airways from pollution, allergens and other irritants, as well as protecting you from bronchospasms resulting from cold, dry air in the winter.